odarriba/chat-irc-server/README.md

 Chat IRC server
 ===============

-An IRC-style chat server written in Java (you can find the client here: [chat-irc-client](https://github.com/odarriba/chat-irc-client).
+An IRC-style chat server written in Java.
+You can find the client here: [chat-irc-client](https://github.com/odarriba/chat-irc-client).

 It uses a binary protocol very similar (but not compatible) to original IRC protocol.